• Art magazine

 Most artists dream of working hard and targeted on their art and thus being successful.
 But many artists, especially at the beginning of their career, always surprise how much non-artistic work is necessary to support art.

-As a freshly baked creative, it is too easy to underestimate how time -consuming it would be time to organize the sale of one's own art, pack and send commissioned work, to communicate with studios, galleries and art buyers, to stay informed about deadlines, and to regularly present your own work on homepage, Instagram and Co.
+As a newly minted creative, it is all too easy to underestimate how time-consuming it would be to organize the sale of your own art, package and ship commissioned works, communicate with studios, galleries and art buyers, stay informed about deadlines, and regularly present your homepage , Instagram

 image source: © pressmaster-stockadobe.com